chaiNNer-org/spandrel/README.md

 from spandrel_nc_cl import NC_CL_REGISTRY
 import torch

-# add nc and cl architectures
+# add nc and cl architectures before `ModelLoader` is used
 MAIN_REGISTRY.add(NC_CL_REGISTRY)

 # load a model from disk
 model = ModelLoader().load_from_file(r"path/to/model.pth")

-... # business as usual
+... # use model
 ```

 ## Supported File Types